Build what lasts.

 This book is for leaders who are willing to learn forward rather than be defined by what went wrong.

-“Anthony outshined the other speakers and seats on the panel, including Gwyneth (Paltrow), in both personality and charm.”
+“Anthony outshined the other speakers, including Gwyneth (Paltrow), in both personality and charm.”

 Michael: Deloitte Digital